Necessary conditions for feedback stabilization and safety: Comparison with selected point stabilization results

-We begin by introducing the setting and some definitions from \cite{coron1990necessary} in order to state a somewhat weakened version of \cite[Thm~2]{coron1990necessary}.
-Fix integers $n\geq 2$, $m\geq 1$, let $\Omega\subset \R^n$ be an open neighborhood of $0$, and let $f\colon \Omega\times \R^m\to \R^n$ be a continuous map.
-Denoting by $p\colon \Omega\times \R^m\to \R^n$ the projection onto the first factor and identifying $f$ with a $\T \R^n \approx \R^n \times \R^n$ valued map, this defines a control system $(\Omega\times \R^m, \Omega, p, f)$ in the sense of \eqref{eq:control-system}.
-Given $\epsilon \in (0,+\infty]$, define\footnote{Coron's definition of $\Sigma_\epsilon$ includes the additional stipulation that $\norm{u}< \epsilon$.
-This is because Coron considers stabilizability of the origin for control systems $f$ satisfying $f(0,0)=0$ via control laws $x\mapsto u(x)$ satisfying $u(0)$, a requirement which Coron can impose without loss of generality in the setting of point stabilization.
-However, it does not make sense to impose such a requirement in the more general context of our Theorem~\ref{th:generalized-brockett}.
-For this reason, we have modified Coron's definition of $\Sigma_\epsilon$ (and also $\Omega$) in order to state a weakened version of \cite[Thm~2]{coron1990necessary} to facilitate comparison with Theorem~\ref{th:generalized-brockett}. }
+\begin{Rem} Coron's definition of $\Sigma_\epsilon$ includes the additional stipulation that $\norm{u}< \epsilon$.
+This is because Coron considers stabilizability of the origin for control systems $f$ satisfying $f(0,0)=0$ via control laws $x\mapsto u(x)$ satisfying $u(0) = 0$, a requirement which Coron can impose without loss of generality in the setting of point stabilization.
+However, it does not make sense to impose such a requirement in the more general context of our Theorem~\ref{th:generalized-brockett} (cf. \cite[p.~527]{mansouri2007local}).
+For this reason, we have modified Coron's definition of $\Sigma_\epsilon$ (and also $\Omega$) in order to state a weakened version of \cite[Thm~2]{coron1990necessary} to facilitate comparison with Theorem~\ref{th:generalized-brockett}. \end{Rem} Given an integer $k$, topological spaces $X$ and $Y$, and a continuous map $g\colon X\to Y$, $H_k(X)$ denotes the $k$-th singular homology of $X$ with coefficients in $\Z$ and $f_*\colon H_k(X)\to H_k(Y)$ denotes the induced homomorphism on homology.